 - a.
 Three members are selected by the full commission to serve on FLC's Gift Discernment Committee, each for a rotating three-year term.
-The members of the committee will name their own chair from their own number. - 1) The Gifts Discernment Committee shall provide recommendations for the following positions to be confirmed by the full commission: - 2) The FLC Chair, Vice-Chair, and Secretary. - 3) Members of the Leadership Enrichment Committee, the Credentials Committee, and other sub-committees, as provided in Section D below. - b.
+The members of the committee will name their own chair from their own number. - b.
+The Gifts Discernment Committee shall provide recommendations for the following positions to be confirmed by the full commission: - 1) The FLC Chair, Vice-Chair, and Secretary. - 2) Members of the Leadership Enrichment Committee, the Credentials Committee, and other sub-committees, as provided in Section D below. - 3) Chairs for the Leadership Enrichment Committee, the Credentials Committee, and other sub-committees as provided in Section D below.

+- c.
 Other duties of the Gifts Discernment Committee - 1) Recommend FLC members to complete vacant terms in any of the established positions, for confirmation by the FLC. - 2) Monitor sub-committee membership and provide opportunity for changes in committee membership at the conclusion of individual terms, taking into account the interests of FLC members - 3) Bring recommendations to the spring meeting so those selected can begin responsibility September 1 of the year elected